BigMurph619/RoadMon/readme.md

 # The Birds and the Bees

 1) Dad : You may choose your starter off of the table, this is “Dad”.
 Please nickname accordingly.
+All items, moves, and mons are allowed in the lab.
+NOTE: Slaking is not impacted by the slow growth rate like legendaries 600 BST+ are, thus making him an excellent Dad!
 2) Mum : You must catch 1 Pokemon from Viridian Forest , this is “Mom”.
 Please nickname accordingly.
 3) Kimmy : You must catch 1 pokemon from Route 2 or 22, this is “Kimmy”.
 Please nickname accordingly.
 4) Timmy : You must catch 1 pokemon from Diglett Cave Community College before entering the S.S.
 Anne, this is “Timmy”.
 Please nickname accordingly.